|Member Resources||Public Documents||Background|

 Member Resources (login required)

-IMS conformance certification for Caliper Analytics is available for Contributing and Affiliate-level members.
-IMS Global offers its member organizations a certification service for testing applications that emit Caliper messages over HTTP.
+1EdTech conformance certification for Caliper Analytics is available for Contributing and Affiliate-level members.
+1EdTech offers its member organizations a certification service for testing applications that emit Caliper messages over HTTP.
 Each Metric Profile defined in the Caliper Analytics specification serves as a unit of certification.
 Edtech suppliers may certify their products for one, some, or all relevant Metric Profiles.
-End users should consult the IMS Certified Product Directory to see the current list of products that have achieved Caliper conformance certification.
+End users should consult the 1EdTech Certified Product Directory to see the current list of products that have achieved Caliper conformance certification.

 Student Learning Data Model